What is medullary thyroid cancer?

 Symptoms of medullary thyroid cancer

-The most common symptom of medullary thyroid cancer (MTC) is a mass or lump in the neck, which may be painful.
+The most common symptom of medullary thyroid cancer is a swelling or lump in the neck, which may be painful.

 Other symptoms may include:

-• difficulty swallowing – caused by the thyroid tumour pressing on the gullet (oesophagus)
+• difficulty swallowing – caused by the tumour pressing on the gullet (oesophagus)

-• difficulty breathing – caused by the thyroid tumour pressing on the windpipe (trachea)
+• difficulty breathing – caused by the tumour pressing on the windpipe (trachea)

-• a hoarse voice that has no obvious cause and does not go away after a few weeks
+• a hoarse voice for no obvious reason, that does not go away after a few weeks

 • a feeling of pressure or discomfort in the neck.

-• having softer stools (poo) or diarrhoea often
+• having softer poo (stool) or diarrhoea often.

-These can be caused by the tumour making too much of the hormone calcitonin.
+The last 2 symptoms can be caused by a tumour making too much of the hormone calcitonin.

 Causes of medullary thyroid cancer